7-Zip: Others

 7-Zip supports a number of other compression and non-compression archive formats (both for packing and unpacking), including ZIP, gzip, bzip2, xz, tar, and WIM.
 The utility also supports unpacking APM, ar, ARJ, chm, cpio, deb, FLV, JAR, LHA/LZH, LZMA, MSLZ, Office Open XML, onepkg, RAR, RPM, smzip, SWF, XAR, and Z archives and cramfs, DMG, FAT, HFS, ISO, MBR, NTFS, SquashFS, UDF, and VHD disk images.
 7-Zip supports the ZIPX format for unpacking only.
 It has had this support since at least version 9.20, which was released in late 2010.
+7-Zip added support for RAR5 in 2015.

 7-Zip can open some MSI files, allowing access to the meta-files within along with the main contents.
 Some Microsoft CAB (LZX compression) and NSIS (LZMA) installer formats can be opened.
 Similarly, some Microsoft executable programs (.EXEs) that are self-extracting archives or otherwise contain archived content (e.g., some setup files) may be opened as archives.

 When compressing ZIP or gzip files, 7-Zip uses its own DEFLATE encoder, which may achieve higher compression, but at lower speed, than the more common zlib DEFLATE implementation.
 The 7-Zip deflate encoder implementation is available separately as part of the AdvanceCOMP suite of tools.

 The decompression engine for RAR archives was developed using freely available source code of the unRAR program, which has a licensing restriction against creation of a RAR compressor.
 7-Zip v15.06 and later support extraction of files in the RAR5 format.
 Some backup systems use formats supported by archiving programs such as 7-Zip; e.g., some Android backups are in tar format, and can be extracted by archivers such as 7-Zip.

-7-Zip ZS, a port of 7-Zip FM with Zstandard .zst (and other formats) support, is developed by Tino Reichardt.

-Modern7z, a Zstandard .zst (and other formats) plugin for 7-Zip FM, is developed by Denis Anisimov (TC4shell).